TaoCheng-CS/Hash-Code-2020/README.md

 ## Story behind this
 I and a classmate in collage took participate in this competition.
 We got up in midnight and tried our best to solve problems.
 When I was coding, I realized that it may can be solved by greedy method.
 But my code capacity was quite poor and didn't make it.
 We finally got score of 18768231.
-I learned the importance of module thinking and the importance of coding ability.
+I learned the importance of module thinking and coding ability.